 I also had the chance to attend charity trustee meetings.
 Although I was mainly tasked with taking the board minutes, it has given me a real insight into the day-to-day running of charities, which are run by dedicated and highly skilled voluntary trustees.

 Throughout my time in the charity department, I have had a lot of fun and felt like a truly valued member of the team.
 My colleagues have been really welcoming and it has been great getting to know them at our regular team socials.
-Anyone looking for a diverse and rewarding seat should consider the charity team.
+Anyone looking for a diverse and rewarding seat should consider the charity law and non profit team.